dineshigdd/creatoverse/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [x] List anything else that you added to improve the site's functionality!
+- revalidation: after CRUD operations, the new data will be refetched from the database to update the UI with the updated data

 ## Video Walkthrough